-I highly recommend splurging on a few things from Home Depot -small pots (.97), one big pot ($6), two small flower trays ($4 ea.), a bag of decent soil ($4) and a rose bush or lavender plant ($9).
+On a budget, you can splurge on a few things from Home Depot -small pots (.97), one big pot ($6), small starter trays of flowers ($2-$4 ea.), a bag of decent soil ($4) and a rose bush or lavender plant ($9).
 Roughly less than $30.
 Shave off one flower tray or bush and you’re closer to $20.
-Lavender is more of a medicinal recommendation, but the bottom line is take few dollars and give it try.
-Also, don’t treat it as a one-day activity, tend to it daily and look for changes or if the soil is wet enough.
-Read the seed packets to know when sprouts should be happening or how much sun is appropriate.
+Lavender is more of a medicinal recommendation but take few dollars and try your thumbs.
+Tend to it daily, no later than a week after purchase, and look for changes or if the soil is wet/dry enough.
+Also, be sure to read the seed packets to know how much sun is appropriate.

 Here’s what to gather over the course of a month (qty.):

-(2-3) Different sized wood pallets (seriously look around and you will see them everywhere and unless they’re piled up next to a dumpster, I always ask when I can)
+(2-3) Different sized wood pallets (you will see them everywhere and unless they’re piled up next to a dumpster, I always ask when I can)

-(4 – 5) Bricks , it literally started with me finding a regular red brick in the middle of the street but can buy them at Home Depot for .97.
-Use the bricks as a foundation so your garden bed is lifted off the ground.
+(4 – 8) Bricks It literally started with me finding a regular red brick in the middle of the street or dumped along rivers, but can buy them at Home Depot for .97.
+Use the bricks to lifted your pallet garden off the ground.

-(1) Christmas Tree from 2016 – seriously everyone should cut up their Christmas Trees and build a garden or reuse the branches to put under your garden bed or in the bottom of the pot.
-I believe Christmas Trees are considered “organic matter.”
-(I’m cutting mine eventually)
+(1) Christmas Tree from 2016 – seriously everyone should cut up their Christmas Trees and build a garden or reuse the branches to put inside your garden bed as a base.
+I believe Christmas Trees are considered organic matter.

-(2) Bags of decent dirt.
-I highly recommend Vigoro ($3.77), Miracle-Gro dries out faster in my experience.
+(2) Bags of decent dirt I highly recommend Vigoro ($3.77), Miracle-Gro dries out fast in my experience

-(2) Bags of rocks or clear flat gems from dollar tree to create “drainage” for my plants.
+(2) Bags of rocks or clear flat gems from dollar tree to create drainage.
 Seriously $2.13 goes a long way.
-(If you can use real sand that’s more advisable, but im DIY all the way baby)
+(If you can use real sand that’s more advisable)

 (4) Planks of wood from someone’s house in NJ (looks like it came from a swing set or treehouse) – Although it was out for trash, I still asked.